hulatang/ceres-combineharvester/README.md

 #### Note:

-Do above process for every fork's Farmer
+Repeat process  above for every fork you wanna to harvest

 ---